d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 print(x, y, np.dot(x, y))
 ```

-Note that we can express the dot product of two vectors `dot(x, y)` equivalently by performing an element-wise multiplication and then a sum:
+Note that we can express the dot product of two vectors `dot(x, y)` equivalently by performing an elementwise multiplication and then a sum:

 ```{.python .input  n=15}
 np.sum(x * y)